Ryeimo/oer-library-links-template/README.md

 [MIT Open Courseware](https://ocw.mit.edu) - MIT began and coined OpenCourseware in 2001 when it began offering video recordings of its professors teaching classes, with associated class materials like lecture handouts and problem sets.

-[freeCodeCamp](https://freecodecamp.org) - A non-profit dedicated to teaching people how to code and make websites for free.
+[freeCodeCamp](https://freecodecamp.org) - A non-profit dedicated to teaching people for free how to code and make websites.

 [Khan Academy](https://khanacademy.org) - A non-profit dedicated to teaching math and HS/first year college-level courses via videos and automated multiple choice quizes.